vatesfr/xen-orchestra/docs/backups.md

 ### Concurrency

+Concurrency is a parameter that let you define how many VMs your backup job will manage simultaneously.

 Let's say you want to backup 50 VMs (each with 1x disk) at 3:00 AM.
 There are **2 different strategies**:

 1. backup VM #1 (snapshot, export, delete snapshots) **then** backup VM #2 -> _fully sequential strategy_